-Marshall Foundation Scholarship: Perhaps the most competitive scholarship; forty scholarships are awarded each year.
-A scholarship for two years of post-graduate study in the United Kingdom at a university of the scholar’s choosing.
+Marshall Foundation Scholarship: A scholarship supporting two years of post-graduate study in the United Kingdom at a university of the scholar’s choosing.
 Trustees focus heavily on the applicant’s research interests and motivation, and require that the applicant have a compelling reason to work in a particular department and with a particular faculty member at the university the applicant wishes to attend.

-Goldwater Scholarship: A merit-based scholarship warded to college juniors or seniors who have demonstrated interest in and commitment to a career in mathematics, the natural sciences, or engineering.
-Up to 300 Goldwater Scholars each year receive grants of up to $7500.
+Goldwater Scholarship: A merit-based scholarship awarded to college sophomores and juniors who have a demonstrated interest in and commitment to a research career in mathematics, the natural sciences, or engineering.
+It is also a ticket to admission in almost any graduate program in these fields.

-Truman Scholarship: Scholars receive $15,000 for the first year of graduate study and $15,000 for the final year of graduate study.
-Scholarships are awarded to rising college seniors who wish to attend graduate school in preparation for careers in public service.
+Truman Scholarship: These scholarships are awarded to rising college seniors who wish to attend graduate school in preparation for careers in public service.
 Scholars will be required to work in public service for three of the first seven years following completion of a Truman-funded graduate degree program.

 James Madison Fellowship Program: This fellowship is awarded to students who plan to become teachers of American history, American government, or social studies in a secondary school setting.
-Fellows may receive up to $24,000 to support their master’s level graduate study of the principles, framing, and development of the United States Constitution and Bill of Rights.
+Fellows receive generous support of their master’s level graduate study of the principles, framing, and development of the United States Constitution and Bill of Rights.

 Rotary International Peace Fellowship: Peace Fellowships are awarded for up to two years of MA-level study at one of five Rotary-designated institutions.
 They are aimed at students interested in careers devoted to international conflict prevention and resolution.